FBakkensen/github_copilot_instructions/PerformanceOptimization/optimization-guide.md

----
-applyTo: '**/*.al'
----
-# Performance Optimization Guide for AL Development
+﻿# Performance Optimization Guide for AL Development

 This comprehensive guide outlines best practices and advanced techniques for optimizing AL code performance in Microsoft Business Central applications.